strykeforce/scouting/README.md

-# Stryke Force Scouting App
+# Scouting App for 2017 to 2018

-This is the source code repository for our scouting app.
+The Scouting Code For Both Apps Team: 2767.
+Currently still in the works.